Helen Miles creates site specific mosaics from the design to the installation stage using natural stone, unglazed ceramic and vitreous glass tiles.

-The mosaic making method is adapted to suit the site and purpose of each piece and can be made either directly onto movable marine ply panels, or onto mesh which is then cut into segments for easy transport before being embedded onto a plastered surface.
+The mosaic making method is adapted to suit the site and purpose of each piece and can be made either directly onto movable marine ply panels, onto mesh or in reverse on paper which is then cut into segments for easy transport before being embedded onto a plastered surface or into a cement mortar base.
 Alternatively the mosaic can be cast in concrete to create paving slabs.

 The commissioning process starts with a free consultation by email or phone (or in person if you are local) to discuss possible designs.
 If you decide to proceed, then we charge a design fee for up to three designs based on your requirements.
 This fee is part of the overall cost if the commission goes ahead, otherwise it is nonrefundable.
 The cost of a mosaic depends on the materials, scale and intricacy of the design.

-If a larger mosaic on mesh is needed, then the mosaic can be cut into sections to facilitate the transport process and then assembled and grouted on site.
+If a larger mosaic on mesh or paper is needed, then the mosaic can be cut into sections to facilitate the transport process and then assembled and grouted on site.